Zubax/jafit/README.md

 ## Usage

-The tool accepts a tab-separated file encoding the demagnetization BH curve as a command line argument, where the first column contains the magnetic field strength H in ampere/meter, and the second column contains the magnetic flux density B in tesla.
+The tool accepts a tab-separated (TSV) file encoding the reference BH curve as a command line argument.
+The first column contains the magnetic field strength H \[ampere/meter], and the second column contains the magnetic flux density B \[tesla].
-The rows should be ordered by increasing H.
+The file may contain either the entire major hysteresis loop, or any part of it;
+e.g., only a part of the descending branch.
 The first row may or may not be the header row.

-Ideally, the reference BH curve should cover the entire range from negative to positive (near-)saturation;
-providing only the third quadrant is not sufficient for full system identification.

 Install the package before using it: